flyteorg/flytekit/plugins/flytekit-mmcloud/README.md

 * If only limits are specified, the requests are equal to the limits.
 * If neither resource requests nor limits are specified, the default requests used for job submission are `cpu="1"` and `mem="1Gi"`, and there are no limits.

-If no container image is specified, the default used for job submission is `DefaultImages.default_image()`.

 ### Example

 `example.py` workflow example: